-On November 8, 2022, the Company completed a consolidation of its common shares on a three to one basis.
-All share and per share amounts have been retrospectively adjusted to reflect the consolidation.
+On November 8, 2022, and May 1, 2024, the Company completed consolidations of its common shares on a three-for-one and six-for-one basis, respectively.
+All share and per share amounts have been retrospectively adjusted to reflect these consolidations.
 Any references to common shares are on a post-consolidation basis.
-Numbers of warrants and stock options and their respective exercise prices have been retrospectively adjusted to reflect the effects of the consolidation.
+Numbers of warrants and stock options and their respective exercise prices have been retrospectively adjusted to reflect the effects of the consolidations.